-On 31 August and 1 September 2021, the City's Storm Water Coordinator gave a presentation to 18 City employees from the Public Works, Building, and Planning Departments about the City's MS4 program.
-The presentation included reviewing the City's MS4 information listed on the website, components of the MS4, and various procedures and forms.
-A copy of the employee training sign-in sheet is provided in Appendix E.
+On 23 August 2022, the City's Storm Water Coordinator gave a presentation to 72 City employees from the Public Works and Parks and Recreation Departments about different components of the City's MS4 program.
+The presentation was titled "Preventing Storm Water Pollution - What We Can Do" and included information about identifying illicit discharges, reporting illicit discharges, and pollution prevention and good housekeeping.
+A copy of the presentation and employee training sign-in sheet is provided in Appendix E.